 And finally, a rant on camera handling

 In the “Shenandoah” video, I tried to be careful to avoid camera shake.
 I used a stable camera, the iPhone 13 Pro Max, and I tried to move the camera slowly and deliberately.
-This is extremely important, because SLOW, SMOOTH, DELIBERATE camera movement is the essence of good taste for video.
+This is extremely important, because SLOW, SMOOTH, DELIBERATE camera movement is the essence of good taste in video.

 It can take time to convince yourself of how extremely important it is to be CONSTANTLY aware of how you’re moving the camera.

-A mistake that amateur camera operators ALWAYS seem to make is to imagine that the audience will “get bored” if the camera isn’t constantly moving hither and yon – whereas EXACTLY THE OPPOSITE IS TRUE: audiences will LOVE you if you hold the camera ROCK-STILL for long portions of a take, and NEVER move it simply because YOU are feeling bored.
+A mistake that amateur camera operators nearly ALWAYS seem to make is to imagine that the audience will “get bored” if the camera isn’t constantly moving hither and yon – whereas THE EXACT OPPOSITE IS TRUE: audiences will LOVE you if you hold the camera ROCK-STILL for long portions of a take, and NEVER move it simply because YOU are feeling bored.